aspose-total/Aspose.Total-Products/total/en/python-net/conversion/dotx-to-csv/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

-For a Python developer, who is trying to add a DOTX to CSV conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.
+<h2>Why to Convert DOTX to CSV</h2>

+The DOTX file format is a Microsoft Word template file used to create documents with a consistent look and feel.
+It is a great way to ensure that all documents created from the template have the same formatting and layout.
+However, the DOTX file format is not compatible with many other applications, making it difficult to share or use the data in other programs.
+Converting DOTX to CSV allows users to access the data in the template in a format that is compatible with a wide range of applications.

+<h2>How Aspose.Total Helps for DOTX to CSV Conversion</h2>

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert DOTX file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Aspose.Total for Python via .NET API is a comprehensive package of various APIs that can help developers automate the conversion process from DOTX to CSV.
+The API provides a two-step process for the conversion.
+Firstly, Aspose.Words for Python via .NET API is used to convert the DOTX file to HTML.
+After that, Aspose.Cells for Python via .NET API is used to save the created HTML into the desired Microsoft Excel format.
+This process allows developers to quickly and easily convert DOTX files to CSV, allowing them to access the data in the template in a format that is compatible with a wide range of applications.

 {{% /blocks/products/pf/feature-page-summary %}}